 Surprise Birthday Parties

-With no contracts, no monthly fees, no per-call charges, and no existing infrastructure required, the CLP and CLS series are great entry-level radios.
+With no contracts, no monthly fees, no per-call charges, and no existing infrastructure required, radios are a great way to go.

 Large-Scale Family Reunions